 Having never been on a date, and with relatively little sexual experience to speak of, I felt out of place doing the test.
 In our group of ten friends, only two of us have never been in a relationship.
 As each of them finished the test, they shouted their score across the room, and one friend started documenting our scores on a whiteboard.
 I stayed silent, customarily awkward on topics like these.

 Being a ‘relationship virgin’ at this age is a bizarre experience.
 You’re young enough that nobody is shaming you; it doesn’t even feel that abnormal, especially when so many of your friends are also single.
 Friendships and casual hookups fill the space of a potential significant other, so you can’t really point to anything missing in your life.
 But you still try not to think about it too much, lest you develop unnecessary angst, or worse, spiral into desperation.
-These ideals of what a relationship can be, is something so tantalising for those lost amidst their degrees.
+These ideals of what a relationship can be, are something so tantalising for those lost amidst their degrees.
 You’re a mess of part-time jobs, assignments, neglected friendships, and quarter-life existential crisis, and a relationship can represent an escapist fantasy, just beyond your reach.
 Or perhaps just a few swipes away.

 Every book you read and TV show you watch, growing up, includes a love story.
 Whether it’s human nature or maybe just Nora Ephron movies, society seems to value romantic, monogamous love above all else, socialising us to believe that we need to find someone to share our lives with in order to be complete.
 Part of the way we understand adulthood and maturity is finding love and entering into relationships.
 Research has shown that single people are consistently viewed as poorly adjusted and less mature than people in relationships.